klessydra/T02x/README.md

 ###########################################################################################

-- IF you already have pulpino and their toolchain, than skip ahead to step.4
+- IF you already have pulpino and their own version of the toolchain, then skip ahead to step.4

 PROCEDURE: